dspsandbox/AD9958-real-time-RF-source/README.md

 In the following I will give closer details on the hardware needed, internal connection, programming of the Chikit Max 32 microcontroller and about on Python API.

 ## Hardware
-* **AD9958 eval board** Dual channel DDS with a DAC sampling rate of upt to 500 MHz.
+* **AD9958 eval board**.
+Dual channel DDS with a DAC sampling rate of upt to 500 MHz.
 For further details please check the documentation on the [AD9958](https://www.analog.com/en/products/ad9958.html) and the [evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9958.html).

-* **chipKIT Max32** PIC32 board with a 80MHz on board clock.
+* **chipKIT Max32**.
+PIC32 board with a 80MHz on board clock.
 This microcontroller recieves the requested RF setting over its serial port and sets the corresponding register on the AD9958 via an SPI bus.
 For detailed information please refer to the [chipKIT Max 32 reference manual](https://reference.digilentinc.com/chipkit_max32/refmanual),  the [PIC32MX5XX/6XX/7XX data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/60001156J.pdf) and the more complete [PIC32MX Familiy Reference Manual](http://hades.mech.northwestern.edu/images/2/21/61132B_PIC32ReferenceManual.pdf).

 * **Reference RF clock** for operating the DDS.
 In order to achieve the maximum sampling rate of the AD9958, a minimum clock frequency of 25 MHz is required.
 Please refer to the  AD9958 eval board documentation for the max/min ratings in terms of power and frequency.